Avaiga/taipy-doc/docs/tutorials/large_data/2_large_data_models/index.md

 Executing a Taipy scenario involves:

 - Loading the config;
-- Running the Taipy Core service; and
+- Running the Taipy Orchestrator service; and
 - Creating and submitting the scenario for execution.

 Here's the basic code template: